TradeMe/tractor/README.md

 module.exports = {
     directory: './path/to/test/directory', // defaults to root/tractor
     port: number,                          // defaults to 4000
-    environments: Array<string>,           // a list of URLs for the environments to run the tests in
+    environments: Array<string>            // a list of URLs for the environments to run the tests in };
-    tags: Array<string>                    // a list of tags for Cucumber };
 ```